yao8839836/edge_mae/README.md

 # Edge MAE

-The implementation of Edge MAE in our paper:
+The implementation of Edge MAE and Edge Transformer in our paper:

-Friend Ranking in Online Games via Pre-training Edge Transformers.
+Liang Yao, Jiazhen Peng, Shenggong Ji, Qiang Liu, Hongyun Cai, Feng He, Xu Cheng.
+"Friend Ranking in Online Games via Pre-training Edge Transformers."
+In The 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2023).

 The repository is modified from [a MAE implementation](https://github.com/IcarusWizard/MAE) and tested on Python 3.7.